cagan/cagan.github.io/_posts/2020-03-11-How-Actually-oAuth-Works.md

 comments: false

 ---

+OAuth 2.0 is the industry-standard protocol for authorization.
+Is is also a frmaework.
+OAuth 2.0 focuses on client developer simplicity while providing specific authorization flows for web applications, desktop applications, mobile phones, and living room devices.
 Oauth is not authentication.
 It is a authorization.
 So, what is the difference between Authentication and Authorization?

 ### Authentication: